grpc/proposal/A29-xds-tls-security.md

 Java constructs a dynamic `SslContextProvider` that is directly usable by a sub-channel's TLS handshaker to build an `SslContext` for the pending TLS handshake.

-Only when a channel is using `XdsChannelCredentials`, gRPC uses the security configuration in `UpstreamTlsContext`. [`common_tls_context`][CTC] in the `UpstreamTlsContext` contains the required security configuration.
+[`common_tls_context`][CTC] in the `UpstreamTlsContext` contains the required security configuration.
 See below for [`CommonTlsContext`][CTC-type] processing.

 A secure client at a minimum requires [`validation_context_certificate_provider_instance`][VCCPI1] inside [`combined_validation_context`][CVC] to be able to validate the server certificate in the TLS mode.
-If this field is not set, gRPC will NACK the CDS update.
+As part of validating all CDS updates, if this field is not set in a CDS, gRPC will NACK the CDS update.
 The client identity certificate is configured via the [`tls_certificate_certificate_provider_instance`][TCCPI] field which is optional.
 The client certificate is sent to the server if the server requests or requires it in the TLS handshake.
-If the server requires the client certificate but is not present then the TLS handshake fails.
+If the server requires the client certificate but is not configured on the client side then the TLS handshake will fail because of the client's inability to send the certificate.

-If any of the following fields are present, gRPC will NACK the CDS update:
+As part of validating all CDS updates, if any of the following fields are present, gRPC will NACK a CDS update:

 * [sni][SNI]
 * [allow_renegotiation][ALLOW-RENEG]